 - Provide one contact to serve as a mentor.

-- Eligible for nomination for the US Department of Education’s Green Ribbon Schools recognition
+- Eligible to apply for nomination for the US Department of Education’s Green Ribbon Schools

-- Invitation to present at the MEEA Conference or SIE
+- 1 free MEEA Conference or SIE registration, including invitation to present at the MEEA Conference or SIE